rodik/python-automated-scraper/README.md

     - Docker Desktop
     - Visual Studio Code (VS Code)
     - Remote Development [Extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_browse-for-extensions) pack
+1. Authorize your scraper application to edit destination spreadsheet.
+Follow the instructions [here](https://pygsheets.readthedocs.io/en/latest/authorization.html).
+    - Use second option - Service Account
+    - Download your `.json` file - the content will be passed to the development container using an Environment variable
+    - Note the generated email associated with created Service Account.
+It is also available in downloaded config.json file under `client_email` key.
+1. Create a Environment variable named `GDRIVE_API_CREDENTIALS` on your local machine and set the content of downloaded `.json` file from step 3 as value of this variable.
+There is a shell [script](.devcontainer/set_github_repo_secrets.sh) to help you do it using bash or Powershell.
+    - Now your scraper can access the spreadsheet from your VS Code development container.
 1. Open VS Code
     - Open the Command Palette (F1 key *or* Ctrl+Shift+P *or* View -> Command Palette)
     - Run `Remote-Containers: Clone Repository in Container Volume ...`